Proxgy06/docker-vernemq/README.md

 ### 3. Using pure Docker commands

+prefix any env var with DOCKER_VERNEMQ_ replace any . in the canonical format with __ (2 underscores) but don’t substitute any _ that is part of the variable name, as in ALLOW_ANONYMOUS

     docker run -e "DOCKER_VERNEMQ_ACCEPT_EULA=yes" --name vernemq1 -d vernemq/vernemq

 Sometimes you need to configure a forwarding for ports (on a Mac for example):